 extensionPaths capability to it.
 The value of this capability is an array of absolute paths to the extensions (in the

-LocalState directory) you wish to have side loaded when Edge starts in WebDriver mode.
+LocalState directory) you wish to have side loaded when Microsoft Edge starts in WebDriver mode.

 Check out the following C# file for a complete sample on side loading extensions in Microsoft Edge with WebDriver.